 How is a Dog’s Sprained Leg Treated?

 If you notice that your dog has a sprain, call your vet right away.
-While you reach out to your vet, you can apply ice to the injured joint to ease the discomfort and swelling.
+While reaching out to your vet, you can apply ice to the injured joint to ease the discomfort and swelling.

-The severity of your dog’s leg sprain will determine the type of care your pet will receive.
+The severity of your dog’s sprained leg will determine the type of care your pet will receive.
 Let’s look at the possible treatment methods.

 - Grade I sprains - Your vet will apply a splint on the affected area to restrict your pet’s movement and recommend anti-inflammatory medicine.

-- Grade II sprains - Your vet will splint the injured joint and prescribe medicine.
-They may also recommend surgery to address more serious damage.
+- Grade II sprains - Your vet will splint the injured joint and prescribe medication.
+They may also recommend surgery to address more severe damage.